|

 Blood donation, as I see it, is another small thing I can do for the world in which I live and in which my grandchildren will have to live the rest of their lives.

 The processDonating whole bloodGiving whole blood is the simplest.
 The nurse will put a needle attached to a tube into you arm (you'll feel no more than a small prick) and you wait while a bag fills with the set amount of blood.
 I've donated whole blood most of my donating life.Donating plasmaGiving blood plasma is a little more complicated, although the person donating doesn't have to concern himself with the details.
 The needle and tube is put into the arm, as with donating whole blood.
 The tube leads to a machine like the one in the photo.The machine takes some blood, uses a centrifuge to separate the plasma from the remainder, which is then returned to your body via the same tube.
-This procedure is repeated about four times over a period of perhaps three quarters of an hour, all without the donating person having to concern himself with it.
-A couple of times during the procedure the machine will top you up with some saline solution, to make up for the volume of plasma taken out.
+This procedure is repeated four to ten times (different machines vary in the number of stages) over a period of perhaps three quarters of an hour, all without the donating person having to concern himself with it.
+A couple of times during the procedure the machine will top you up with some saline solution, to make up for the volume of plasma taken out (more recently the machines that have taken my plasma have topped me up at the end).

 I've donated plasma for the last three years.